jong47/woolyquant/README.md

 ## Stock analysis software that recommends trading strategies using ChatGPT Model 0613
 Calculates the covariance, correlation, and cointegration between stock pairs using the Engle-Granger two step method using ADF-test to test if the pair is stationary and an OLS regression model to determine the linear relationship between the pairs.

+## Technologies used:
+*yfinance, Docker, Pandas, Alpaca, OpenAI, Pybind11*

 ## Requirements:
 Must have Docker software installed on your computer.
-If you are using macOS, then you must have the brew docker casket installed on your computer.
+If you are using macOS, then you must have the homebrew installed correctly and the brew docker casket installed on your computer in order for my script to work.

+AS OF RIGHT NOW, if you pull the current codebase, you *MUST* provide your own OpenAI API key and save it as keys.env in the src directory.
+Please follow this [guide](https://platform.openai.com/docs/api-reference/authentication) to learn more about how to do this.

 ## To run on macOS:
 ```